 13 Battleground states to watch

-The 2020 presidential election could be decided by just a handful of states and, if anything like 2016, only a small margin of votes in those states could determine the outcome of the election.
+The 2020 presidential election could be decided by just a handful of states and, if anything like 2016, only a small margin of votes in those states could determine the outcome.
 Early voting has shattered records, with over 90 million having cast ballots as of Saturday.

-The CBS News Battleground Tracker takes a state-by-state approach to emphasize the importance of individual states in the electoral college, rather than the national popular vote — and the two don't always match.
+The CBS News Battleground Tracker takes a state-by-state approach to emphasize the importance of individual states in the electoral college, rather than the national popular vote.
+The two don't always match.
 Regardless of the popular vote, the next president will come down to which candidate, President Trump or former Vice President Joe Biden, can gather at least 270 votes in the electoral college.

 This year, CBS News polling has identified six "toss up" states, and seven more that are leaning toward one candidate, but could still swing either way.